dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 iASL Warning: There were 19 external control methods found during disassembly, but only 0 were resolved (19 unresolved)
 ```

-This happens when one ACPI table requires the rest for proper referncing, it does not accect the creation of DSDTs as we're only using it for creating a select few SSDTs.
+This happens when one ACPI table requires the rest for proper referencing, it does not accept the creation of DSDTs as we're only using it for creating a select few SSDTs.
 For those who are worried, you can run the following:

 ```text
 iasl * [insert all ACPI files here]